 In the period since the lean startup model was first proposed, the Information Economy made possible by the Internet and broadband, has transformed into the Purpose Economy.

 From social media to mobile-friendly websites, email, and online shopping, people are no longer impressed by the mere existence of user-accessible technologies.
 What’s more, chances are good that their needs, the “what” they desire, can be fulfilled by more than one company.

 As such, the “why” a business does what it does, and why it matters have become key dynamics in the purchase decision process.

-The role of a minimum viable brand developed via the TMS MVB program is to engage people by answering these emotive questions authentically, and simply.
+The role of a minimum viable brand developed via the TMS MVB Core program is to engage people by answering these emotive questions authentically, and simply.
 We succeed as a brand only when it’s internalized and adopted as part of customers’ personal or professional brands.

 Because ultimately, that’s what we’re asking of them.
 Especially if we expect repeat purchases or plan to extend the product line.